stride3d/stride-docs/en/manual/requirements/index.md

 ![Requirements](media/requirements.png)

-To develop projects with Xenko, you need:
+To develop projects with Stride, you need:

 | Requirement     | Specifications
 |-----------------|----------------